Click here for a briefer version of the tale and its interpretation

 How yang develops

-Paradoxically, it is Rona who causes this development.
+Paradoxically, it was Rona who caused this development.
 What does this mean?
 When a complex threatens to swallow me up and I must face it, then my power of discrimination becomes more conscious.
 On the extraverted side I must learn to counter another's manipulations, or bullying, or blurring of boundaries.
 On the introverted side I must learn to counter my own compulsions and self destruction.
 Thus my yang develops.

 The story ends with Tahiki of the red skin.
 Tahiki made the island of Tahiti, so he created a firm stand-point.
 He created lightening which is piercing light.
 Both these images show that Tahiki created consciousness.